Skip to content

 Honest limits.
 Affiliate-program existence is rarely public in Lebanon — most retailers prefer direct-relationship deals — so most rows show Unknown and require human follow-up.
 SKU-scale estimates are order-of-magnitude only; precise counts require running a scraper.
 Anti-bot signals were tested with a single anonymous fetch using WebFetch's browser-style User-Agent; behavior may differ for the project's undici-based fetcher in src/scrapers/core/http.ts.

-These three are wired into src/scrapers/sites/.
-Recommendation for all three is Continue (already on roster); the entries document the current state for the reviewer or a future maintainer who needs the page-structure summary without rereading the scraper code.
+These seven are wired into src/scrapers/sites/.
+Recommendation for all seven is Continue (already on roster); the entries document the current state for the reviewer or a future maintainer who needs the page-structure summary without rereading the scraper code.
+Entries 4-7 (Expert-Zone, Mojitech, Sbeity, Ayoub) shipped together as the M2 H-tier wave 2 in 2026-04-28.

 1. PCAndParts